 Minimum health standards: Mask and face shield

-All residents and domestic tourists from Luzon must wear face masks, face shields, sanitize hands regularly and observe proper social distancing especially in public places.
+All residents and domestic tourists must wear face masks, face shields, sanitize hands regularly and observe proper social distancing especially in public places.
 This is to help reduce the risk of community transmission of COVID-19 disease.

 Both drivers and passengers must comply with the “no face shield, no mask, no ride” policy, This includes public transportation in Laoag like jeepneys, buses, tricycles, and many more.
 These safety measures are strictly mandatory especially on provincial borders to contain the spread of COVID-19 disease.